 Get yourself an NUS card - it entitles you to discounts in lots of places and can save you a substantial amount of money over the year.
-We have lots of student discounts and special offers on our website so remember to check here before you buy or sign up to our newsletter to keep up to date.
+There are also lots of other sites giving you student discounts and offers, so while you are a student, make it your challenge to never pay the full price!

 - Buying your food in big supermarkets is usually cheaper than in a mini market